callionica/media/README.md

 # container-script.js

 A script to be loaded in an HTML page that adds keyboard control for navigating between `<a>` links using the up and down arrow keys.
-It also looks in `localStorage` to see which of the `<a>` links was most recently active (where "active" is defined by some other page that writes to `localStorage`).
+Search is enabled - it first looks for a matching prefix and if nothing found, it matches anywhere within the string. or It also looks in `localStorage` to see which of the `<a>` links was most recently active (where "active" is defined by some other page that writes to `localStorage`).

 # SRTVTTGather.js